alfiosalanitri/backup-mysql/README.md

 # INSTALLATION
 - rename .config.example to .config
 - edit .config file with your data
-- `sudo chown root:root /path/to/backup-mysql.sh`
+- `sudo chown root:root /path/to/backup-mysql`
 - `sudo chown root:root /path/to/.config`
 - `sudo chmod 600 /path/to/.config`
-- `sudo chmod +x /path/to/backup-mysql.sh`
+- `sudo chmod +x /path/to/backup-mysql`

 # USAGE
-`./backup-mysql.sh /path/to/.config /path/to/backup/destination`
+`./backup-mysql /path/to/.config /path/to/backup/destination`

 # HOW TO restore a singular database?
 `zcat database.sql.gz | mysql -u username -p database_name`

 # AUTHOR:
-backup-mysql.sh is written by Alfio Salanitri www.alfiosalanitri.it and are licensed under the MIT License.
+backup-mysql is written by Alfio Salanitri www.alfiosalanitri.it and are licensed under the MIT License.